 Identity Questions:

-- This engagement is limited to artists, makers, and knowledge keepers who are non-verbal, are deaf or hard of hearing, have a non-verbal or silent practice, or are Deaf or Hard of Hearing with a non-verbal practice.
+- This engagement program is limited to artists, makers, and knowledge keepers who are non-visual, and have a tactile practice.
+Non-visual includes Blind, low-vision, or Partially-sighted identities but is not exclusive.
 Tell us how you self-identify.

 - Are you a member of MST (Musqueam, Squamish, Tsleil Waututh) host nations and families?